-Similarly to the branches of abstract dispute trees, every branch of a concrete dispute tree represents a sequence of alternating attacks by the opponent and counter-attacks by the proponent.
+Whereas in abstract dispute trees individual nodes are labelled by complete arguments, in concrete dispute trees they are labelled by steps of potential arguments.
+However, as in abstract dispute trees, every branch of a concrete dispute tree represents a sequence of alternating attacks by the opponent and counter-attacks by the proponent.
 However, these attacks and counter-attacks are against assumptions in potential, rather than full, arguments.
 A concrete dispute tree represents a winning strategy, in which the proponent counter-attacks with a full attack every potential attack by the opponent.